 Corinne’s flash fiction piece “The Last Drop” received First Prize in the 2012 California Writers Club of Sacramento Short Short Fiction Contest.
 Her short story “What the Beautiful Girls Do” was published by In the Snake in March 2012.
 Her interlinked short fiction collection, Tearing Down the Playhouse, was released on Channillo in 2017; it is currently being revised.

-Corinne is working on revisions of her first novel, The Girl from Galax.
+Corinne is seeking representation for her first novel, The Girl from Galax.

 Corinne’s poetry has been published in several anthologies, including Late Peaches, Soul of the Narrator IV, The Inker’s House, and Sacramento Voices.

 In search of a non-writing-centric creative outlet, Corinne took up sewing in early 2015.
 With the help of her late mother’s two sewing machines and a serger, Corinne creates self-drafted bags, pouches, home décor, and accessories.

 Born in the Washington D.C. suburbs, Corinne graduated with honors from Takoma Academy and received a B.A. in English and Speech Communication from George Washington University.
 Her early career in the D.C. area focused on health communications, with an emphasis in call center training and management.
 Clients included the U.S. Department of Health & Human Services, the National Institutes of Health, and the Food & Drug Administration.

 Corinne moved to Southern California in the spring of 2000, working first as an editorial assistant for consumer magazines at PRIMEDIA and later as an associate editor for B2B magazines at Canon Communications.
 In 2008, she transitioned into public relations, representing several Web 2.0 clients at The Bohle Company.
 Her freelance career took off in 2009, working with clients on marketing and PR campaigns, social media management, and content writing.

 Corinne relocated to Sacramento in 2010, where she wrote for Sacramento Magazine and other publications on technology, health and medicine, personality profiles, and regional travel/businesses/events.
 She also provided marketing, social media, and communications support to individuals, nonprofit organizations, private industry, and small businesses.
-She was a frequent speaker at writers’ groups on website building, social media, and online platform development, Corinne gave the keynote address at Inlandia Institute’s 2015 Indie Authors Fair.
+A frequent speaker at writers’ groups on website building, social media, and online platform development, Corinne gave the keynote address at Inlandia Institute’s 2015 Indie Authors Fair.